Seeing topological entanglement through the information convex

 We would also like to compare the topological contribution $\ln d_a$ in the $S(\sigma^a_{\Omega_1})$ and the same topological contribution for a disk containing an anyon.
 It is known that a disk containing a single anyon will have von Neumann entropy bigger than the ground state von Neumann entropy by $\ln d_a$.
-Note however, this result is for an anyon pinned down to a fixed position.
-In general, if we allow the anyon on the disk to entangle its position with an anyon on the rest of the system, the entanglement entropy could further grow.
+Note, however, that this result is for an anyon pinned down to a fixed position.
+In general, if we allow the anyon on the disk to entangle its position with an anyon on the rest of the system, the entanglement entropy can further grow.
 Intuitively, the topological entanglement and ``particle entanglement" are added up.
-On the other hand, when we consider the von Neumann entropy of an element $\sigma_{\Omega}\in \Sigma(\Omega)$, there are no particles inside $\Omega$ and we neatly pick out the topological contributions even if the excitations on the rest of the system have ``particle entanglement".
+On the other hand, when we consider the von Neumann entropy of an element $\sigma_{\Omega}\in \Sigma(\Omega)$, there are no particles inside $\Omega$, and we neatly pick out the topological contributions even if the excitations on the rest of the system have ``particle entanglement".

-We will give explicit statements about $\Sigma(\Omega_4)$, $\Sigma(\Omega_5)$ and $\Sigma(\Omega_6)$ in later sections, i.e. assumptions \ref{as:3}, \ref{as:3'} and \ref{as:1''}.
-These subsystems have the new feature that the fusion multiplicities $N_{ab}^c$, ${N}_{\alpha\beta}^{\gamma}$ (or condensation multiplicities $N_{a}^{\alpha}$) manifest in the structure of extreme points.
+We will give explicit statements about $\Sigma(\Omega_4)$, $\Sigma(\Omega_5)$ and $\Sigma(\Omega_6)$ in later sections, i.e., Assumptions \ref{as:3}, \ref{as:3'} and \ref{as:1''}.
+These subsystems have the feature that the fusion multiplicities $N_{ab}^c$, ${N}_{\alpha\beta}^{\gamma}$ (or condensation multiplicities $N_{a}^{\alpha}$) manifest in the structure of extreme points.
 This is crucial for our method to work because fusion multiplicities contain enough information to derive the quantum dimensions $\{d_a\}$ (and $\{ d_{\alpha} \}$).
-Each multiplicity greater than 1 contributes a set of extreme points parameterized by continuous variables.
-An interested reader may take a quick look at Fig.~\ref{Bulk_Subsystems}, \ref{Boundary_Subsystems} and \ref{Bulk_Boundary_Subsystems}.
+Each multiplicity greater than 1 contributes a set of extreme points parametrized by continuous variables.
+The interested reader may take a quick look at Fig.~\ref{Bulk_Subsystems}, \ref{Boundary_Subsystems} and \ref{Bulk_Boundary_Subsystems}.